lucasconstantino/SassySkeleton/README.md

 ### Configuration

-Now, read the *config.rb* file inside the *sass* directory (or whatever you called it; I'll just keep calling it this way so to easy your understanding) to adapt compass to your use case.
-This file contains path suggestion that match directories expected to be outside of the *sass* directory, so it is probable that you'll need to change one or two to match your project structure.
+Go on and read the *config.rb* file to adapt Compass to your use case.
+This file contains path suggestion that match directories expected to be outside of the *sass* directory, so it is probable that you'll need to change one or two to match your project's structure.

-Keep in mind that **if using a revision control system**, you should probably add the compiling destination directory (defaulting to *../css* from *sass*) and the sprites generating destination to your ignored files.
-Using Git - and provided you keep the *config.rb* with it's defaults - that would mean creating a *.gitignore* file in your project with the following content:
+Keep in mind that **if using a version control system**, you should probably add the compiling destination directory (defaults to *../css*) and the sprites generating destination, if using sprites, to your ignored files.
+Using Git - and provided you keep the *config.rb* with it's defaults - that would mean creating a *.gitignore* file in your project root with the following content:

     */css/*
     */images/sprites/*